OfirDotan/ARPSpoofing/README.md

 ## ARP Spoofing Basics

 ### What is a Man in the middle attack?
 First, before understanding ARP spoofing we need to understand what is a Man in the middle attack (also known as MITM) attack.
+A MITM is a type of cyberattack where the attacker injects himself in the middle of the communication of 2 hosts.
+In this type of attack, the two hosts think that they are directly communicating with one another.

 ### What is ARP Spoofing?
 ARP Spoofing is a Man in the middle attack (MITM) cyberattack which uses the vulnerability in the ARP protocol in order to capture, read, and edit packets between two hosts on a local network.